jasonwhite/button/README.md

 Generating the fundamental build description has several advantages:

  * The generator can be written in any language (even x86 assembly, if you're a masochist).
-By default, Brilliant Build comes with a tool to generate build descriptions with Lua scripts.
+By default, Button comes with a tool to generate build descriptions with Lua scripts.
  * It cleanly separates configuration and execution.
 The generator takes care of configuration while the build system takes care of executing build tasks.